 All unused gas is refunded to you at the end of a transaction, so if you go to MyCrypto, send 1 ETH to our donation address, and use a gas limit of 400,000 you will receive 400,000 - 21,000 back.
 However, if you were sending 1 ETH to a contract, and your transaction to the contract fails, your transaction may use the entire 400,000, and you receive nothing back.

-If your transaction runs out of gas, you can refer to this article in order to figure out what gas limit you should use.
+If your transaction runs out of gas, you can refer to our article on knowing which gas limit you should use.

 If you want to spend less on a transaction, you can do so by lowering the amount you pay per unit of gas.
 The price you pay for each unit increases or decreases how quickly your transaction will be mined.

 You can adjust the gas price with the slider on the transaction page.
 It will automatically determine the "best" gas price, by looking at current network activity.